Alecaboo/anrwiki/Places/Minot.md

 #place #city #saktar
-A decently larged city at the Southern tip of the [[Saktar Region.]]
-It acts as one of the main places where goods from the [[Norwich Region]] enter Saktar.
+A decently larged city at the Southern tip of the [[Saktar Region]] It acts as one of the main places where goods from the [[Norwich Region]] enter Saktar.
 True home of [[Gllenn Rindell]].